Every month, I ask our team: what are you most excited about right now, and why?

 Bannerlord will be playable in some form this year, but the final game is expected in 2017, says Turkish developer TaleWorlds.
 Here's the most recent video, showing the defensive side of a siege. —Evan

 Developer: Armature Studio

 I’ve been a PC gamer for as long as I can remember, but every now and then I see console games I’d like to play.
 I’ve completely missed playing the Metroid and Mega Man series, for example, but come next month I may be able to have a similar experience on my PC.

 Headed up by Keiji Inafune (of Mega Man fame) and many of those involved with Metroid Prime, ReCore is being published by Microsoft Studios.
 The big news is that it will be an exclusive Xbox One and Windows 10 launch, which is something Microsoft is apparently planning for all their future Xbox release.
 (I’ll believe that when I see it.)
 I’m not keen on the Windows Store business for a variety of reasons, but if it means simultaneous launches on Xbox and PC, that’s at least a step in the right direction.

 As for the game, it’s got a platformer vibe with shades of Borderlands, which isn’t too surprising considering developers Armature worked on some Borderlands content in the past.
-The from Gamescom looks promising, with the ability to shift a power ‘core’ between various robot types to enable different abilities.
+The latest video from Gamescom looks promising, with the ability to shift a power ‘core’ between various robot types to enable different abilities.
 My main concern is whether the gameplay will be tuned for keyboard and mouse users, and not just gamepads.
 The good news is I won’t have to wait very long to find out. —Jarred

 Release date: 2016